Dash-Industry-Forum/media-tools/python/doc/dash_tools.rst

   * Uses *MP4Box* to transform the output of dash-batch-encoder into DASH OnDemand content.
   * Postprocesses audio tracks to get segment alignment with video
-  * Configured via JSON recipy
+  * Configured via JSON recipe

 **dash-ondemand-verifier**  (dash_tools.ondemand_verifier)
     * Performs checks on (trees of) DASH OnDemand asset and reports issues